c0ded00d1e12/ecen224/recitation/attackLab-gettingStarted.md

 Copy your target to your home directory.
 This directory is shared between the lab computers and the CAEDM server.
 So, if you download using a lab computer you can just drop the file where you want it.

-For more detail, view the [Attack Lab - Getting Started](/ecen224/recitation/attackLab-gettingStarted) script from class.

 ### Copying the file from a personal computer

 If you are working from your own computer, use [scp](https://www.man7.org/linux/man-pages/man1/scp.1.html) to transfer files.
 For example, to copy targetK from the current local directory to the server use this command: